What is an antimicrobial? The antimicrobial definition.

 What types of microorganisms do antimicrobial agents work against?

 Microban antimicrobial protection is effective against most common bacteria, yeasts, molds and fungi that cause stains, odors and product degradation.
-Microban technology is not designed to protect users from disease causing microorganisms.
+Microban technology is not designed to protect users from disease-causing microorganisms.

 How do I know that Microban antimicrobial product protection is safe?

 We get this question a lot, “Is Microban safe?”
 Consumer safety is a fundamental concern for us.
-All of the antimicrobials and odor-control technologies used by Microban Products Company are approved by the Environmental Protection Agency in the United States, and are registered with the Biocidal Products Registration in Europe for their specific use in the product in which they are used.
+All of the antimicrobials and odor-control technologies used by Microban Products Company are registered with the Environmental Protection Agency in the United States and are notified with the Biocidal Products Regulation in Europe for their specific use in the product in which they are used.
 All of our technologies have a history of safe use in consumer, commercial, and healthcare product applications around the world.
 Risk assessments by independent scientists, scientific bodies and governmental agencies (including EPA, FDA and regulatory authorities in Europe and Canada) have consistently reconfirmed the safety of our antimicrobial additives at the levels approved for use in consumer, commercial and healthcare products .
 The size and specific biological systems of microorganisms make them susceptible to antimicrobial agents at levels of exposure that are not harmful to humans.
 Microban antimicrobial additives are built into the products themselves, therefore, using products protected with Microban® technology does not result in consumer exposures or transmission directly into the environment in the way that products like disinfectants or liquid antibacterial soaps can during use.

 Does this mean that antimicrobial products do not have to be cleaned?